JBB248/JBurst/README.md

 # JBurst

 ### What is it?
-JBurst is a non-revolutionary addition to [Java Swing](https://docs.oracle.com/javase/tutorial/uiswing) modeled from [HaxeFlixel](https://haxeflixel.com) that adds sprites with animation and simple transformation methods.
+JBurst is an addition to [Java Swing](https://docs.oracle.com/javase/tutorial/uiswing) modeled from [HaxeFlixel](https://haxeflixel.com) that adds graphics with animation and simple transformation methods.

 ### Why did I make it?
 I always found it frustrating how JLabel only really supported static images.

-(This was once intended to be a very basic game engine, but I've since lost interest)

 ### Notes
-- Layout managers cause the sprites to behave wierdly, so they usually have to be deactivated.
+- Layout managers cause the sprites to behave wierdly, so they have to be deactivated.

 - I worked on this in my free time during high school so it may have problems here and there.
 If you find one, report it!
-I may look into it.

 ## How do I use it?
 ### Requirements